 Article 8.
-RPC Emergency Funding
+RPC Emergency 9-1-1 Funding

-- 8.1 Notwithstanding the requirements in Article 7, the Commission may distribute in accordance with Commission policy allocated 9-1-1 funds to the RPC upon demonstration and documentation that a financial emergency exists that will compromise the provisioning of 9-1-1 service or impact public safety. - 8.2 The Commission shall consider a financial emergency as a situation in which the RPC requires additional funding to sustain the current and normal operation of 9-1-1 systems and their administration, as well as to meet contractual obligations as provided for in the RPC's approved strategic plan; and that, without the assistance of these additional funds, would result in a compromise of the 9-1-1 system or impact public safety.
-A financial emergency would arise, and public safety compromised, if the 9-1-1 system was terminated due to non-payment of invoices. - 8.3 Emergency 9-1-1 funds may be distributed based upon the documented expenditures creating the need.
-The provision of emergency 9-1-1 funds will be used for specific operational and administrative expenses identified in the supporting documentation.

-- 8.4 The request shall include a narrative description of what the 9-1-1 funds are to be used for, and how these expenditures relate to the RPC's strategic plan. - 8.5 The Commission will review the request for accuracy and compliance with the current approved strategic plan and applicable law.
-Upon review and approval of the request, the Commission will disburse the necessary 9-1-1 funds, not to exceed the total allocated to the RPC in its Commission-approved strategic plan.
+- 8.1 Notwithstanding the requirements in Article 7, the Commission may distribute, in accordance with Commission PPS 005: Emergency Funding, allocated 9-1-1 funds to the RPC upon demonstration that a financial emergency exists that will compromise the provision of 9-1-1 service or impact public safety. - 8.2 The Commission shall consider a financial emergency as a situation in which the RPC requires additional funding to sustain the operation of 9-1-1 systems and their administration, as well as to meet contractual obligations as provided for in the RPC's approved strategic plan; and that, without the disbursement of the additional funds, would result in a compromise of the 9-1-1 system or impact public safety.
+A financial emergency would arise, and public safety compromised, if the 9-1-1 system was terminated due to non-payment of invoices. - 8.3 Emergency 9-1-1 funds may be disbursed based upon the documented expenditures creating the need.
+The provision of emergency 9-1-1 funds will be used for specific operational and administrative expenses identified in the supporting documentation provided by the RPC. - The Commission will review the request for compliance with the current approved strategic plan and applicable law.
+Upon approval of the request, the Commission will disburse the necessary 9-1-1 funds, not to exceed the total allocated to the RPC in its Commission-approved strategic plan.